 Everything you need to know about Ausbildung

-Germany has a special system known as Ausbildung, which allows students from both EU or non-EU countries to work in German companies as apprentices, while getting trained for a trade or professions in a training institute.
+Ausbildung in Germany is a unique system which allows students from non-EU countries to work and train in German companies as apprentices while learning a trade or profession in a training institute.

-Ausbildung system has been developed historically out of the medieval guild system.
+Ausbildung programmes in Germany have been developed historically out of the medieval guild system.

-In Germany, many young people enter the working market over the apprenticeship system.
+This is not new to young people in Germany, as many enter the working market through the apprenticeship system.

 Over 500,000 new apprenticeships (Ausbildung) contracts are concluded every year by various companies in Germany.